 Use pain as a warning.
 If you are experiencing pain in your neck, between the shoulder blades, numbness or tingling in the arms, or frequent headaches, there may be a more serious issue going on.

 Keeping heavy objects close to your main core when lifting distributes the weight more evenly throughout your body.
 Decrease the strain on individual muscles.
 If strain does occur, resting the muscle and using therapeutic methods such as ice and massage can decrease discomfort.

 • Maintain a Regular Exercise Routine

 Exercise includes stretching, yoga, weight lifting, swimming or simply walking.
 Keeping active is important for overall back health.
-Our backs from our head to our tailbones, have 3 joints at every level.
+Our backs from our head to our tailbones have three joints at every level.
 Maintaining the range of motion and joint mobility will keep individuals active longer in life.

-• Pay Attention to Symptoms of Numbness in your Hands & Feet
+• Pay Attention to Symptoms of Numbness in Your Hands and Feet

 Most people do not realize that that numbness in their hands or feet can be a sign that something is wrong with their back.
-Unfortunately many issues such as narrowing in the spine can impinge on nerves causes these symptoms.
-Individuals need to pay attention to these symptoms and if they correlate with an activity or position.
-If these symptoms go unidentified it can be irreversible.
+Unfortunately, many issues such as narrowing in the spine can impinge on nerves causes these symptoms.
+Individuals need to pay attention to these symptoms and see if they correlate with an activity or position.
+If these symptoms go unidentified, it can be irreversible.
 Talk to your doctor about these symptoms if they occur.